MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewSustainabilityProductCarbonFootprint.md

 ms.author: cdmditeam
 ---

-# (Preview) Sustainability product carbon footprint in CloudforSustainabilityCarbonDataModel(PreviewSustainabilityProductCarbonFootprint)
+# (Preview) Sustainability product carbon footprint in Cloud for Sustainability carbon data model(PreviewSustainabilityProductCarbonFootprint)

 The carbon footprint of a product and related data in accordance with the Pathfinder Framework.